 2. Orientation: According to Whiteside, domestic adoption will look and feel different with every agency, and that’s no different with Gladney.
 From the process itself to matching to the terminology—attending orientation will provide interested parties with the important ins and outs on how to do adoption at Gladney.
 Orientation provides you with the opportunity to see what will work best for your family, see if it’s a good fit, and have your questions answered.

 3. What is the Fee?: Knowing the fees associated with adoption is extremely important for an adopting family.
-Gladney’s fee structure is very different from some other agencies in that it’s an all-inclusive fee that was structured with all families in mind, and with the goal of making adoption a reality for all families.
+Gladney’s fee structure is very different from some other agencies in that it’s an all-inclusive fee that was structured with all families in mind and to make adoption a reality for all families.
 Once a family has paid its fee, Gladney will never ask you for any other amount of money for any reason, according to Whiteside.
 Additionally, she says that there are no surprises that will need to be covered down the line.

 New Language and Promoting Positive Adoption Language